-How I lost my leg and became an inspirational athlete
+How I lost my leg and became the man I am today

-In 1999, I was 11 years old, and had just taken up sailing dinghy boats.
+In 1999, I was 11 years old and had just taken up sailing dinghy boats.
 After a successful sailing lesson with a lot of other children, it was tradition and mandatory to learn capsizing drills.
-In this drill you capsize the boat in order to learn how to flip it back around, in case you would need it for real someday.
+In this drill you capsize the boat in order to learn how to flip it back around, in case you would need it for real one day.
 For me, this day would be a day of something entirely different.

-Lying in the water after the boat was intentionally capsized, I notice the coach’s motorboat come near me, to give further instructions.
-As the boat approached me, I remember thinking the boat was coming close to me way too fast.
-The next thing I remember, I’m being dragged underneath the boat, and the engine is pulling my left leg through the propeller.
-In a moment of panic and fired by an adrenaline rush, I’m fighting to get my head above water.
-Somehow I manage to get flipped around to the back end of the boat, and find my left leg stuck and complete destroyed in the propeller.
+Lying in the water after the boat was intentionally capsized, I notice the coach’s motorboat come closer to me to give further instructions.
+As the boat approached, I remember thinking the boat is getting really close, and quickly too.
+The next thing to happen is that I’m being dragged underneath the boat, and the engine is pulling my left leg through the propeller.
+In a moment of panic and fired by the adrenaline, I’m fighting to get my head above water.
+Somehow I manage to get flipped around to the back end of the boat, and soon discover that my left leg is stuck and completely destroyed by the propeller.

 This was the beginning of my journey as an amputee.

-So… did the accident that cost me my leg, influence the person that I am today?
+Did the accident that cost me my leg influence the person that I am today?

-That’s a question I get very often when people hear about what I do and have achieved – the answer is YES, of course it did.
-The fact is I couldn’t imagine where I would be without that accident.
+That’s a question I get very often when people hear about what I do and what I have achieved – the answer is YES, of course it did.
+The fact is, I couldn’t imagine where I would be without that accident.
 I was 11 years old, and therefore I was able to shape myself around the fact that I didn’t have a left foot anymore.
-And the truth is, I rarely do anything despite of my “disability” anymore – I do them because of it.
-This year it will be 20 years since the accident, and I still think like that.
+And the truth is, I rarely do anything despite of my “disability” anymore – I do things because of it.
+This year it will be 20 years since the accident, and I still think this way.

-Less than a year after the accident, I started sailing dinghy again, competing against able athletes for many years.
-5 years ago I competed against other para-athletes for the first time, during a para-triathlon World Cup.
+It wasn't until 5 years ago that I started to compete against other para-athletes for the first time, during a para-triathlon World Cup.
 I realized that this was my opportunity to really compare and test myself against the best athletes in the world.

 Triathlon is a challenge in both training and racing like no other sport.
 It’s a constant battle to try to master all three disciplines.
 That is also why I find triathlon so exciting.
 It allows me to inspire people and to show them that I can do more than just walk or swim or bike or run, but actually do whatever I set my mind and heart to.